Donald Trump Weighs In For The First Time On Sarah Cooper’s Viral Impersonations Of Him

 — Sarah Cooper (@sarahcpr) April 24, 2020

-Stars like Lin-Manuel Miranda, Ben Stiller, Halle Berry, Chrissy Teigen, and Cher have all lauded the parodies and Netflix announced that she would get her own special titled Sarah Cooper: Everything’s Fine, as The Inquisitr previously reported.
+Stars like Lin-Manuel Miranda, Ben Stiller, Halle Berry, Chrissy Teigen, and Cher have all lauded the parodies, and Netflix announced that she would get her own special titled Sarah Cooper: Everything’s Fine, as The Inquisitr previously reported.

-The show will be directed by Natasha Lyonne and produced by Maya Rudolph and will feature Cooper chatting with guests about “politics, race, gender, class, and other light subjects.”
+The show will be directed by Natasha Lyonne and produced by Maya Rudolph, and will feature Cooper chatting with guests about “politics, race, gender, class, and other light subjects.”